 The Business Process

-The parties may initiate a 6.4.2 Transaction Confirmation for a new 6.3.1 Contract or an existing 6.3.1 Contract through the TC Dataset.
-The TC Dataset may also be used to change an existing Transaction Confirmation under a 6.3.1 Contract.
+The parties may Initiate a 6.4.2 Transaction Confirmation for a 6.3.1 Contract through the TC Dataset.
+The TC Dataset may also be used to Revise, Dispute or Void an existing Transaction Confirmation under a 6.3.1 Contract.
 The TC Dataset identifies the data necessary to execute and complete a Transaction Confirmation.
 The TC Dataset is comprised of four sections: Transaction Confirmation Base Data Section, Seller Data Section, Buyer Data Section and Tracking Group Data Section.
-It also identifies Exhibit A information that, when changed, requires submittal of a superseding Transaction Confirmation to effectuate the change.
+It also identifies Exhibit A information that, when changed, requires submittal of a Revised Transaction Confirmation to effectuate the change.

-New Transaction
+Initiated Transaction Confirmation

-New Transaction Confirmation A requires all of the data elements, according to the data element usage requirements, in the TC Dataset to be completed before Transaction Confirmation can be considered complete and in effect.
-The Confirming Party (either “Seller” or “Buyer”) will be designated in the 6.3.1 Contract executed by Party A and Party B. The Confirming Party initiates the process using the instructions in Initiating the Confirmation Transaction or Superseding the Confirmation Transaction below.
-The Tracking Group Data in the first iteration of a new Transaction Confirmation should include a Transaction Confirmation Change Type Status = I (Initiated), Transaction Confirmation Status = N (Null), and the Confirming Party’s Transaction Number and Signatory Data.
-The non-Confirming Party either (1) responds to the request by communicating through the Response to the TC Dataset process described below, or (2) does not respond per the 6.3.1 Contract (a response by the non-Confirming Party is not required), until the Transaction Confirmation is complete and Effective or Rejected.
-The 6.3.1 Contract and its Exhibit A provides that if the non-Confirming Party does not respond or dispute the Transaction Confirmation sent by the Confirming Party by the confirmation deadline selected by the parties under Section 2.7 of their 6.3.1 Contact, the Transaction Confirmation is effective as of the Transaction Effective Date and binding on the parties.
-A TC Dataset with an Transaction Confirmation Status = E (Effective) incorporates the General Terms and Conditions of the 6.3.1 Contract.Update of Transaction
+Initiating Transaction Confirmation A requires all of the data elements, according to the data element usage requirements, in the TC Dataset to be completed before Transaction Confirmation can be considered complete and in effect.
+The Confirming Party (either “Seller” or “Buyer”) will be designated in the 6.3.1 Contract executed by Party A and Party B. The Confirming Party nitiates the process using the instructions in Initiating the Transaction Confirmation.
+The Transaction Confirmation process is completed as outlined below under Disputed Confirmation, Revised Confirmation or Void Confirmation until the Transaction Confirmation is fully executed or deemed accepted by no action by the receiving party and Effective.
+The Tracking Group Data in the first iteration of an Initiated Transaction Confirmation should include a Transaction Confirmation Change Type Status = I (Initiated), Transaction Confirmation Status = N (Null), and the Confirming Party’s Transaction Number and Signatory Data.
+The receiving partyp1) responds to the request by communicating through the Response to the TC Dataset process described below, or (2) does not respond per the 6.3.1 Contract (a response by the receiving Party is not required), until the Transaction Confirmation is complete and Effective or Void.
+The 6.3.1 Contract and its Exhibit A provides that if the receiving party does not respond or dispute the Transaction Confirmation sent by the Confirming Party by the confirmation deadline selected by the parties under Section 2.7 of their 6.3.1 Contact, the Transaction Confirmation is binding on the parties as of the Transaction Confirmation Effective Date .
+A TC Dataset with an Transaction Confirmation Status = E (Effective) incorporates the General Terms and Conditions of the 6.3.1 Contract.

+Dispute Transaction Confirmation

+[complete this process]

+The receiving party may dispute an Initiated Transaction Confirmation by sending the Response to the TC Dataset using the Transaction confirmation Change Type status = D (Disputed).
+If the Confirming Party agrees with the dispute and/or the dispute is resolved then the Confirming Party will initiate a Revised Transaction Confirmation if the Confirming Party is in error.
+If the Confirming Party is not in error then the receiving party shall send a Response to the TC Dataset Change Type Status = A (Accepted).

+Revised Transaction Confirmation

-Confirming Party may initiate a change to the Transaction Confirmation A by sending the complete TC Dataset, with updated information using the Initiating the Confirmation Transaction or Superseding the Confirmation Transaction process described below.
-The non-confirming party receiving the updated information should validate that the changed information conforms to the rules of the TC Dataset and that TC Dataset information is correct.
-The update is completed by the non-confirming party using the Response to the TC Dataset process, or no response by the non-confirming party.
-The latest effective version of the Transaction is in place during this process.
-After the parties complete the update process and the changes are effective, the new version of the Transaction with a new Transaction Effective Date becomes the latest effective version of the Transaction.
+Confirming Party may initiate a revision to the Transaction Confirmation A by sending the complete TC Dataset, with revised information using the Revised Transaction Confirmation process described below.
+The receiving party should validate that the revised information conforms to the rules of the TC Dataset and that TC Dataset information is correct.
+The revision is completed by the receiving party using the Response to the TC Dataset process, or no response by the receiving party.
+After the parties complete the revision process and the changes are effective, the Initiated version of the Transaction Confirmation with a Transaction Confirmation Effective Date becomes the latest effective version of the Transaction Confirmation.